GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 Opportunity
 ***********

 To create an Opportunity, you are required to provide an **AC_ID** with the :ref:`AddItem` request.
 However, Opportunities, Activities, Projects, Quotes and Profiles allow you to attach a Contact from the related Account as well.
-However, this isn't essential and if no **ACC_ID** is provided, the Contact field will display as **Not Assigned**.
+Although, this isn't essential and if no **ACC_ID** is provided, the Contact field will display as **Not Assigned**.

 Therefore, the process for creating an Opportunity with a Contact assigned will require you to make two :ref:`FindItem` requests.
 The first will be to find the **AC_ID** of an Account and the second will be to find a Contact's **ACC_ID** that has that also has this **AC_ID**.
 An :ref:`AddItem` request can then be made to create an Opportunity with an **AC_ID** and an **ACC_ID**.
 The request will look like this: